What is the admission timeline?

 Which external examinations and tests are offered at ISM?

-The University of Cambridge International General Certificate of Secondary Education (IGCSE) examinations are offered at the end of Class 11, following a two-year programme of study.
+The University of Cambridge International General Certificate of Secondary Education (IGCSE) examinations are offered at the end of Year 11, following a two-year programme of study.

-The International Baccalaureate Diploma and the International Baccalaureate Careers Diploma examinations are offered at the end of Class 13, again following a two-year programme of study.
+The International Baccalaureate Diploma and the International Baccalaureate Career-related Diploma examinations are offered at the end of Year 13, again following a two-year programme of study.
 Our IB Diploma results are published each year.

 ISM is also an authorised examination centre for the Associated Board of the Royal Schools of Music (ABRSM) and London Academy of Music and Dramatic Art (LAMDA) for external exams in music, singing, and drama.